- Books, Literature, and Writing»

 The major characters throughout David Copperfield include:

-1. David Copperfield also known as Trot, Davey, Doadie, and Daisy is the hero of the novel.
+1. David Copperfield also was known as Trot, Davey, Doadie, and Daisy is the hero of the novel.
 The story of David as an orphan from the age of nine and his maturation into an adult in his mid to late 30s is chronicled in this novel.

 2. Clara Peggoty or Peggoty is David Copperfield's nurse and later friend and confidant from David's birth throughout the book.
 She is from Yarmouth and for about ten years is married to Mr. Barkis.